johtani/vs-code-es-analyze-client/README.md

 ## Features

 * Send Analyze Request in editor and view response in another editor with webview
-  * Parameters can be set in the file that has `.analyze` extension.
+  * Parameters can be set in the file that has `.esanalyze` extension.
-* Create `.analyze` file from template
+* Create `.esanalyze` file from template

 ## Usage